Village deities of South India: Mythology

 Occasionally, the fertility goddess or guardian deity can be the spirit of a historical figure.
 This practice has roots in ancient times: as early as the Sangam period, hero stones (natukal/viragal in Tamil, veeragalu in Kannada), stones erected to honour those men who laid down their lives for the village, were worshipped and propitiated.
 Similar to hero stones, sati stones honour women who sacrificed their life, especially for chastity and purity.
 The early Tamil poem Tolkappiyam gives a six-stage guide to the erection of such a stone, from selection of a suitable stone until the institution of formal worship.
 In time, many of these spirits have merged into or become the local guardian deity.
-Examples of deified heroes include Madurai Veeran (from Madurai) and Kathavarayan (from Thanjavur).
+Examples of deified heroes include Madurai Veeran/Karuppasamy/Sudalai Madan from Southern Tamilnadu (Lit: Madurai and Thirunelveli) and Kathavarayan (from Thanjavur).
 Oftentimes, these heroes are found as attendants to Ayyanar or a village goddess, especially in Tamil Nadu.
 The Paanchamman temples in north Tamil Nadu were built to worship widows who underwent Sati.
 Often, the deities are spirits who suffered injustice in their lives or deaths and must be propitiated to prevent their spirit from affecting the village.
 Several couples who have lost their lives due to caste animosity are worshipped as deities in several villages.
 Kannaki Amman is Kannagi from the Silappadikaram, whose husband was unjustly killed by the Pandyan king, is another widely-worshipped deity of this category.
 The Machani Amman temple at Pollachi was built to worship a young girl who was killed by a Kongu king for unknowingly eating a mango from his garden.
 Oftentimes female spirits are merged into the main fertility goddess, or are venerated as one of her attendants.

 Some few deities are less-venerated characters in the epics of the Ramayana and Mahabharata.
 For example, there are many temples dedicated to Draupadiamman (Panchali) and Dharmaraja (Yudhishthira) in northern Tamil Nadu, a tradition especially prominent among the Vanniyar community.
 Temples dedicated to Gandhari (mother of the Kauravas), Kunti (mother of Pandavas) and Aravan (the son of Arjuna and the serpent princess Ulupi) are also found in Tamil Nadu.
-For these deities, legimitizing mythologies exist in the forms of the Ramayana and Mahabharata.
+For these deities, legitimizing mythologies exist in the forms of the Ramayana and Mahabharata.